thosgood/this-weeks-finds/markdown/101-151/week136.md

 >
 > C is a strict ω-category
 >
-> p: M → C is a morphism of ω-magmas (i.e., a morphism of reflexive
+> p: M\to C is a morphism of ω-magmas (i.e., a morphism of reflexive
 > globular sets strictly preserving all the ω-magma operations)
 >
 > \[.,.\] is a way of lifting equations between n-morphisms in the image
 > of the projection p to (n+1)-morphisms in M. More precisely: given
 > n-cells
 >
-> f,g: a → b
+> f,g: a\to b
 >
 > in M such that p(f) = p(g), we have an (n+1)-cell
 >
-> \[f,g\]: f → g
+> \[f,g\]: f\to g
 >
 > in M such that p(\[f,g\]) = 1~p(f)~ = 1~p(g)~.
 We require that \[f,f\]
 > = 1~f~.

-A morphism in Q is defined to be the obvious thing: a morphism f: M → M' of ω-magmas and a morphism f: C → C' of strict-ω categories, strictly preserving all the structure in sight.
+A morphism in Q is defined to be the obvious thing: a morphism f: M\to M' of ω-magmas and a morphism f: C\to C' of strict-ω categories, strictly preserving all the structure in sight.

 Okay, now we define a functor

-U: Q → RGlob
+U: Q\to RGlob

 by